brhoades/blag/content/posts/2017-02-20-my-first-markov-chain-bot.md

 ----------
 Back around 2006, some friends and I had an IRC bot that we lovingly named superborg.
 Superborg would join channels and log any text it saw into a flatfile.
 After a while, it would randomly respond to a message with a cobbled together phrase from those stored messages.
 Typically, those phrases sounded incoherent, but every once in a while it would randomly create a real gem.
 In our excitement with superborg's learning, we loaded it up hundreds of megabytes of Shakespeare, Wikipedia, and old speech transcripts.

-Superborg got really bogged down; its responses slowed and they became increasingly schizophrenic.
-Although I knew superborg was open source and even had experience in C, I was quite green.
-Objects and algorithms were words to me, so when I delved into [seeborg](https://github.com/hmage/seeborg)'s source code, I ran the other way.
-However, the bot's idea stuck with me for many years.
+Superborg got really bogged down; its responses slowed and they became increasingly incoherent.
+Although I knew superborg was open source and even had experience in C, I was green.
+Objects and algorithms were words to me, so when I delved into [hmage/seeborg](https://github.com/brhoades/seeborg)'s source code, I ran the other way.
+However, the bot's idea stuck with me for y years.

 Markov Chains
 -------------